Glucose: Energy source

 The blood sugar content of a healthy person in the short-time fasting state, e.g. after overnight fasting, is about 70 to 100 mg/dL of blood (4 to 5.5 mM).
 In blood plasma, the measured values are about 10–15% higher.
 In addition, the values in the arterial blood are higher than the concentrations in the venous blood since glucose is absorbed into the tissue during the passage of the capillary bed.
 Also in the capillary blood, which is often used for blood sugar determination, the values are sometimes higher than in the venous blood.
 The glucose content of the blood is regulated by the hormones insulin, incretin, and glucagon.
 Insulin lowers the glucose level, glucagon increases it.
 Furthermore, the hormones adrenaline, thyroxine, glucocorticoids, somatotropin, and adrenocorticotropin lead to an increase in the glucose level.
 There is also a hormone-independent regulation, which is referred to as glucose autoregulation.
 After food intake the blood sugar concentration increases.
 Values over 180 mg/dL in venous whole blood are pathological and are termed hyperglycemia, values below 40 mg/dL are termed hypoglycaemia.
 When needed, glucose is released into the bloodstream by glucose-6-phosphatase from glucose-6-phosphate originating from liver and kidney glycogen, thereby regulating the homeostasis of blood glucose concentration.
 In ruminants, the blood glucose concentration is lower (60 mg/dL in cattle and 40 mg/dL in sheep), because the carbohydrates are converted more by their gut microbiota into short-chain fatty acids.

-Some glucose is converted to lactic acid by astrocytes, which is then utilized as an energy source by brain cells; some glucose is used by intestinal cells and red blood cells, while the rest reaches the liver, adipose tissue, and muscle cells, where it is absorbed and stored as glycogen (under the influence of insulin).
+Some glucose is converted to lactic acid by astrocytes, which is then used as an energy source by brain cells; some glucose is used by intestinal cells and red blood cells, while the rest reaches the liver, adipose tissue, and muscle cells, where it is absorbed and stored as glycogen (under the influence of insulin).
 Liver cell glycogen can be converted to glucose and returned to the blood when insulin is low or absent; muscle cell glycogen is not returned to the blood because of a lack of enzymes.
 In fat cells, glucose is used to power reactions that synthesize some fat types and have other purposes.
 Glycogen is the body's "glucose energy storage" mechanism, because it is much more "space efficient" and less reactive than glucose itself.

 As a result of its importance in human health, glucose is an analyte in glucose tests that are common medical blood tests.
 Eating or fasting prior to taking a blood sample has an effect on analyses for glucose in the blood; a high fasting glucose blood sugar level may be a sign of prediabetes or diabetes mellitus.